aws-samples/amazon-aurora-labs-for-mysql/docs/global/wfwd/index.md

 <span class="image">![Global Consistency After Deposit](ssm-wfwd-global-after.png?raw=true)</span>

 Try refreshing the account summary a few times by pressing `r` then `Enter` at the prompt.
-Subsequent reads should be consistently slower, compared to our previous consistency tests.
+Since each database query waits for the secondary cluster to catch up with committed data as of the time the query began, reads should be consistently slower compared to our previous consistency tests.

 <span class="image">![Global Consistency After Refresh](ssm-wfwd-global-refresh.png?raw=true)</span>